- (514) 360-7918

 Matthew joined KRB in 2021 after having gained substantial litigation experience over more than a decade at a prominent Montreal firm.
 He has acted on behalf of clients in a variety of matters, with significant experience in contractual conflicts, real estate litigation, construction law, shareholder disputes, mortgage remedies, loan recovery, commercial leasing and franchising, defamation, unjust dismissal and professional responsibility claims.
 Matthew has also advised clients in a broad range of matters related to business activities, including employment and technology claims.

-He has successfully represented clients before all judicial instances and forums, both in first instance and in appeal, and has negotiated favorable settlements in complex litigation cases through alternative dispute resolution (ADR), including mediation and judicial settlement conferences.
+Recognized as a Future Star by Benchmark Litigation Canada in 2024, he has successfully represented clients before all judicial instances and forums, both in first instance and in appeal, and has negotiated favorable settlements in complex litigation cases through alternative dispute resolution (ADR), including mediation and judicial settlement conferences.

 Matthew is certified as an instructor by the Quebec Bar and has given conferences on civil procedure and abusive legal proceedings.